danielballan/photomosaic/README.md

     pm.mosiac(tiles, tolerance=0.5, usage_penalty=3)

-N.B.
+P.S.
 If you use multiscale tiles, the smaller tiles can repeat with impunity.
 The usage limit only applied to original tiles than their immediate children.
+There is a keyword argument for this as well, ``usage_impunity=2``, but unless you have a giant image pool, I wouldn't change it.

 ### Scattered tiles